cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

 .. tabbed-parsed-literal::

-  $ cdap-cli.sh execute "\"show partitions dataset_results\""
+  $ cdap cli execute "\"show partitions dataset_results\""

 For example, to find the three games with the highest point difference in the 2012 NFL season, over all seasons (that have been uploaded), and for all seasons of all sport leagues:

 .. tabbed-parsed-literal::

-  $ cdap-cli.sh execute "\"select * from dataset_results where league='nfl' and season=2012 order by winnerpoints-loserpoints desc limit 3\""
+  $ cdap cli execute "\"select * from dataset_results where league='nfl' and season=2012 order by winnerpoints-loserpoints desc limit 3\""

-  $ cdap-cli.sh execute "\"select * from dataset_results where league='nfl' order by winnerpoints-loserpoints desc limit 3\""
+  $ cdap cli execute "\"select * from dataset_results where league='nfl' order by winnerpoints-loserpoints desc limit 3\""

-  $ cdap-cli.sh execute "\"select * from dataset_results order by winnerpoints-loserpoints desc limit 3\""
+  $ cdap cli execute "\"select * from dataset_results order by winnerpoints-loserpoints desc limit 3\""

 You can also explore the *totals* dataset.
 For example, to find the NFL teams team that, over their history, have scored the least points compared to the points they conceded:

 .. tabbed-parsed-literal::

-  $ cdap-cli.sh execute "\"select * from dataset_totals where league = 'nfl' order by conceded - scored desc limit 3"\"
+  $ cdap cli execute "\"select * from dataset_totals where league = 'nfl' order by conceded - scored desc limit 3"\"

 The last command would produce results (your results may vary, depending on the datasets you load) such as::